Mohs scale: Reference minerals

-The Mohs scale of mineral hardness is based on the ability of one natural sample of mineral to scratch another mineral visibly.
-The samples of matter used by Mohs are all different minerals.
-Minerals are chemically pure solids found in nature.
-Rocks are made up of one or more minerals.
-As the hardest known naturally occurring substance when the scale was designed, diamonds are at the top of the scale.
+Diamond was the hardest known naturally occurring mineral when the scale was designed, and defines the top of the scale, arbitrarily set at 10.
 The hardness of a material is measured against the scale by finding the hardest material that the given material can scratch, or the softest material that can scratch the given material.
 For example, if some material is scratched by apatite but not by fluorite, its hardness on the Mohs scale would be between 4 and 5.

-"Scratching" a material for the purposes of the Mohs scale means creating non-elastic dislocations visible to the naked eye.
+Technically, "scratching" a material for the purposes of the Mohs scale means creating non-elastic dislocations visible to the naked eye.
 Frequently, materials that are lower on the Mohs scale can create microscopic, non-elastic dislocations on materials that have a higher Mohs number.
 While these microscopic dislocations are permanent and sometimes detrimental to the harder material's structural integrity, they are not considered "scratches" for the determination of a Mohs scale number.

 Each of the ten hardness values in the Mohs scale is represented by a reference mineral, most of which are widespread in rocks.

 The Mohs scale is an ordinal scale.
 For example, corundum (9) is twice as hard as topaz (8), but diamond (10) is four times as hard as corundum.
-The table below shows the comparison with the absolute hardness measured by a sclerometer, with pictorial examples.
+The table below shows the comparison with the absolute hardness measured by a sclerometer, with images of the reference minerals in the rightmost column.

-Using some ordinary materials of known hardness can be a simple way to approximate the position of a mineral on the scale.
-On the Mohs scale, a streak plate (unglazed porcelain) has a hardness of approximately 7.
-Other useful comparators are: finger nail (2.5), copper coin (3.5), knife blade (5.5), steel nail (6.5), masonry drill bit (8.5).

-Intermediate hardness

-The hardness of some minerals is intermediate between two of the Mohs scale reference minerals.
-Some examples are shown in the table: